 Several hauntings have been reported here, you can take a night "ghost tour" of Savannah.

-Franklin Square, Johnson Square, Reynolds Square, Warren Square, Washington Square, Greene Square, Columbia Square, Oglethorpe Square, Wright Square, Telfair Square, Orleans Square, Chippewa Square, Colonial Park Cemetary, Troup Square, Lafayette Square, Madison Square, Pulaski Square, Monterey Square, Calhoun Square, and Whitefield Square
+These are the squares that still exist today: Franklin Square, Johnson Square, Reynolds Square, Warren Square, Washington Square, Greene Square, Columbia Square, Oglethorpe Square, Wright Square, Telfair Square, Orleans Square, Chippewa Square, Colonial Park Cemetary, Troup Square, Lafayette Square, Madison Square, Pulaski Square, Monterey Square, Calhoun Square, and Whitefield Square